earlycamp/puppet/reverseGame.md

 If the user gets the answer right:

     You are correct username!
 You scored 1 point.
-Do you want to play again?
+    Do you want to:
+        a.
+Play again?
+        b.
+Exit the game?

 If the user gets the answer wrong:

     OOps username!
 That is wrong!
 You scored 0 points.
-Do you want to try again?
+    Do you want to:
+        a.
+Try again?
+        b.
+Exit the game?

-after these, it should take the user back to the play menu
+If the user selects `a` it should take the user back to the play menu

+If the user selects `b` it should tell them:
+    `Thank you username for playing Reverse Game.
+You scored x points.
+    Come back again and play.`